Geography Curriculum Intent

 The learning builds on the KS2 curriculum by offering a contrast in subject matter and being appropriately challenging for our students.
 The first unit in Year7 introduces students to the skills or concepts they will need at GCSE including using chronology and making inferences.
 These skills are then developed over the course.
 All assessments are GCSE exam questions with appropriate scaffolding, to ensure students are well prepared for GCSE study.

 At KS4, Years 9, 10 and 11 students follow the Edexcel history GCSE specification.
-Four units are completed in an interleaved style; Weimar and Nazi Germany, Anglo-Saxon and Norman England, Medicine Through Time and the American West.
+Four units are completed in an interleaved style; Weimar and Nazi Germany, Anglo-Saxon and Norman England, Medicine Through Time and the Cold War.
 The exam questions skills learnt in Years 7 and 8 are developed further, with students being supported to answer GCSE questions in an increasingly independent way.
 The curriculum in all five year groups balances the development of key historical skills and content.

 Through careful lesson planning and the appropriate selection of content, most students can access the history curriculum.
 A number of additional resources are provided to students and both foundation and standard text books are used.
 A number of trips supplement to curriculum such as a visit to Cresswell Crags for Year 7 and Warwick castle for Year 9.